FelixOnline/v2/content/articles/2016-2-19-science-whats-good.md

 **Super Earth probably toxic**

-Ah, the exotic and awe inspiring super\-Earth, a class of exoplanet larger than Earth but not quite the size of a gas giant.
+Ah, the exotic and awe inspiring super-Earth, a class of exoplanet larger than Earth but not quite the size of a gas giant.
 For quite some time now, scientists have been fantasising about one in particular, 55 Cancri E, and what conditions on such a celestial body might be like.
-A group of astronomers though recently burst everyone’s dream bubble, pointing out it’s probably a cyanide packed, face\-melting hellhole.
+A group of astronomers though recently burst everyone’s dream bubble, pointing out it’s probably a cyanide packed, face-melting hellhole.

 The team of astronomers used Hubble pictures to measure the spectra of light coming off the planet as it passed in front of its parent star.

-Sadly the high levels of hydrogen, helium and hydrogen cyanide detected, lighter elements and their products \(which our planet’s  atmosphere lost long ago\), don’t seem to be  putting an end to the search for a cooler, larger home any time soon.
+Sadly the high levels of hydrogen, helium and hydrogen cyanide detected, lighter elements and their products (which our planet’s  atmosphere lost long ago), don’t seem to be  putting an end to the search for a cooler, larger home any time soon.

 Tsiaras et al. 2016 @ The Astrophysical Journal